-The number of employees who are granted vacation at the same time may be limited.
-Vacation time will be scheduled so that the mission of the respective department is not adversely affected.
-Vacation requests may be denied based on staffing needs.
-All acation requests require approval of the Department Head.
-Vacation time requested for approval is based on seniority of continuous employment.
-F full time employees shall have priority in scheduling vacation time by seniority.
-Department Head vacation time will be established at the time of hire and may not be in accordance with this schedule.
-6 6.6 Holidays The Village of Poplar Grove officially recognizes the following eleven (11) holidays luring the calendar year: New Year's Day Good Friday Memorial Day Juneteenth \leq Format ted: Font: 12 pt Independence Day Labor Day Format ted: Font: 12 pt, Bold, Underline Thanksgiving Day Day After Thanksgiving Christmas Eve Christmas Day New Year's Eve Floating Holiday (1) t ti In the event that any of the above holidays fall on a Saturday, the preceding Friday will be observed as the holiday.
-In the event that any of the above holidays fall on a Sunday, the following Monday shall be observed as the holiday.
-In order to be paid for a holiday, employees must not have an unapproved absence on the day preceding a holiday and/or the day after a holiday.
-Floating Holidays not used by December 31 st of each year will be forfeited. e 5.7 Sick Time Format ted: Font: 12 pt 4 Sick Leave Accrual: ted: Font: 12 pt Ē Full-time employees shall accrue paid sick leave at the rate of fifty six (56) hours \langle ted: Font: (Default) Arial ted: Font: (Default) Arial per year.
-Employees may accrue a maximum of 180 hours for their own use. ted: Font: 12 pt Employees may accrue sick leave in excess of 180 hours for IMRF credit burposes only.
-Part time employees will receive prorated sick time based on the percentage of full time hours they work. i.e. an employee working 20 nours per week would receive twenty-eight (28) hours per year or one-half he hours of a full time employee.
-5 Sick Leave Use: • • 32 Sick leave to which the employee is entitled will be granted because of personal Iness, emergency trips to the doctor or dentist, illness in the immediate family, or Page 3 - and a second and a second a second and a second Ц legal quarantine.
+Full-time employees shall accrue paid sick leave at the rate of fifty six (56) hours per year.
+Sick time for the first year of employment will be prorated from date of hire.
+Employees may accrue a maximum of 180 hours for their own use.
+Employees may accrue sick leave in excess of 180 hours for IMRF credit purposes only.
+Part time employees will receive prorated sick time based on the percentage of full time hours they work. i.e. an employee working 20 hours per week would receive twenty-eight (28) hours per year which is one-half the hours of a full time employee.
+Sick time for the first year of employment will be prorated from date of hire.

+Sick Leave Use:

+Sick leave to which the employee is entitled will be granted because of personal illness, emergency trips to the doctor or dentist, illness in the immediate family, or legal quarantine.
 For purposes of this section, "immediate family" is defined as the employee's spouse, party to a civil union, children, parents, foster or stepchildren, or grandchildren living with the employee.
 Sick leave is an employee benefit and is intended to be used in due to an illness, injury, medical appointment, or the personal care of the employee or of the employee's covered family member.
-"Covered family member" as used in this paragraph includes the child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent of the employee.
+"Covered family member" as used in this paragraph includes the child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, fatherin-law, grandchild, grandparent, or stepparent of the employee.
 "Personal care" means activities to ensure that a covered family member's basic medical, hygiene, nutritional, or safety needs are met, or to provide transportation to medical appointments, for a covered family member who is unable to meet those needs himself or herself.
-"Personal care" also means being physically present to provide emotional support to a covered family member with a serious health condition who is receiving inpatient or home care, Such time may be used in increments of one (1) hour or more.
+"Personal care" also means being physically present to provide emotional support to a covered family member with a serious health condition who is receiving inpatient or home care.
+Such time may be used in increments of one (1) hour or more.
 Sick leave may be granted in minimum one (1) hour blocks.